 5. How to Delegate Effectively

 This topic is not talked about much in training programs but knowing how to delegate tasks effectively will revolutionize how you approach teamwork forever.
 When given a project, it can appear overwhelming at times especially if the clients and stakeholders are already describing the finished product that they’re envisioning along with such high expectations.
-When you know how to break down the big picture into smaller and more manageable tasks, everything becomes feasible and easy to follow through.
-Aside from this, you must also know to whom you should delegate those tasks to ensure the quality and completion of the deliverables.
+When you know how to break down the big picture into smaller and more manageable tasks that you can easily get done, everything becomes feasible and easy to follow through.
+Aside from this, you must also know to whom you should delegate those tasks to ensure not only a job-satisfaction but also the quality and completion of the deliverables.
 Delegating effectively is a leadership skill that requires good analysis of the deliverables and knowledge of each team member’s capabilities.

 To make your training more interesting, you can attach videos in your courses using EdApp microlearning.
 All you have to do is create or adopt safety courses from the course library then edit them to match your training agenda.